tobega/tailspin-v0/TailspinReference.md

 Rather than using control flow keywords, you would in tailspin produce streams of values in a declarative way.

 Comments are started with `//` and continue to the end of the line.

+### Identifiers
+Identifiers, i.e. names of things, must start with a standard latin character in either upper or lower case (a-z or A-Z), followed by standard latin characters, underscores (_), digits (0-9) or hyphens (-).
+A hyphen must be followed by a standard latin character.

+_Future_: all unicode alphabets should be allowed.

 ### Side effects
 The current specification is that each step of a _value chain_ is executed